Your Name and What it Really Means

 The problem was, there were a lot of gaps in who I was.
 I was so young when my name started to be taken and substituted that often I found (and can still at times find) it difficult to know who “I” am.
 It takes time, patience, a LOT of compassion towards myself and the understanding that I am always creating and making me into me.

 If you liked this article and would like to talk more about it just leave a comment below!
-If you want to be notified when I post another article, please SIGN UP HERE, and lastly, if you really enjoyed this post and would like to Buy Me a Coffee (help me keep this site up and running) Thanks!
 I hope this post has given you something positive to think about.
 Know that you are in charge or what you believe your name to be.
 You are beautiful, strong, healthy, happy and loving and you have the power to change your life into something great.
-Have a wonderful day. -Heather Astaneh
+Have a wonderful day. -Heather Autumn